Hearty Beef Soup with Walnuts

 What kind of pomegranate juice should I use?

-Why does the soup thicken after sitting?
+Why does the soup get thicker as it sits?

 Can I use boneless beef?

-Can I freeze this soup?
+Can I freeze hearty beef soup?

 Yes.
-Freeze for up to 2 months.
-Thaw overnight and reheat gently with a splash of water or broth.
+Let the soup cool completely, then freeze it in an airtight container for up to 2 months.
+Thaw overnight in the refrigerator and reheat slowly, adding a splash of broth if needed.

 Hearty Beef Soup with Walnuts